-Bodies of 29 illegal miners pulled from South African shaft - Belfast Telegraph - Nigeria Today
+Bodies of 25 illegal miners recovered from abandoned South African gold shaft - Reuters Africa - Nigeria Today

 |

-Bodies of 29 illegal miners pulled from South African shaft
+Bodies of 25 illegal miners recovered from abandoned South African gold shaft

 25th miner pulled from disused mine shaft